AshIsAtWork/MolSim/Docker/readme.md

 in-build Clion toolchain.
 I'd recommend setting up both
    - Setting up the terminal way

-     - Use the following command in your terminal and then you'll have the same experience as if you had native Ubuntu.
+     - Use the following command in your terminal, and then you'll have the same experience as if you had native Ubuntu.
         ```bash
         docker run -it --rm -v `pwd`:/work molsim
         ```
-     - Now you should notice your terminal changes to something like **root@text-here:/work** and now you can follow the **readme.md** in the project dir for further instructions on the build process.
+     - Now you should notice your terminal changes to something like `root@text-here:/work`, and now you can follow the `readme.md` in the project dir for further instructions on the build process.
-     - To quit and return to your macOS terminal use the following command:
+     - To quit and return to your macOS terminal, use the following command:
        ```bash
        exit
        ```